SERVING GEORGETOWN, TEXAS

 The best candidates for dental implants are in generally good health, free of gum disease and excessive tooth decay, and prepared for oral surgery.
 There will be a recovery period following the placement of your implants.
 Good candidates need to be prepared to take a few days off to rest and to follow postoperative instructions during that time.

 The density of your jawbone will play a role in your dental implant candidacy as well, though with our many implant options, should not preclude patients with narrow or significant jawbone deterioration.
-The best way to learn if you are a good candidate is through a one-on-one consultation with Dr. Holley, Dr. Brittney, or Dr. Duncan.
+The best way to learn if you are a good candidate is through a one-on-one consultation with Dr. Mandy or Dr. Mark.

 Types of Dental Implants